CodeScop/Oge-Mai-Field-Guide/forestresourcessummary.md

-LAST UPDATED 16 FEB 2021
+LAST UPDATED 28 FEB 2021

 Here are ALL THE THINGS available in the Forest.
 LF is Luciola Forest.
 MT is Mama Tree.
 HuntS1 is Hunt for the Ancients Season 1.
 And for the Expedition...

-BC is Base Camp, FB is Forward Base, SC is Stone City, TT is Tall Trees, and GL is Guardian's Lair.
+EldLib is Elder Library, BC is Base Camp, FB is Forward Base, SC is Stone City, TT is Tall Trees, and GL is Guardian's Lair.
 Good luck keeping them straight!

 ### Core Crystals